Credit card safety

 - NEVER give anyone the password that you use to log on to your online account or Internet Service Provider.

 - Don't provide financial account information unless you are paying for a purchase using that account and be safe with your credit card online.
-Don't click on email links from anyone that looks like your bank, credit card company, or other business who uses your personal information, even if the email looks legitimate.
-Instead, go directly to that business's website to logon to your account.
+Don't click on email links from anyone that looks like your bank, credit card company, or other business that uses your personal information, even if the email looks legitimate.
+Instead, go directly to that business's website to log on to your account.
 Make sure you're cautious when you're using your credit card online.
 Only enter your credit card number on secure websites that you can be 100% sure are legitimate.
 To be sure a website is secure, look for https:// in the address bar and lock in the lower right corner of your internet browser.
 Taking these extra steps will help you avoid credit card fraud.

 - Check gas stations and ATMs for credit card skimmers.
 Credit card thieves sometimes place credit card skimming devices onto the credit card readers at gas pumps or ATMs.